AlmogBaku/ninja-forms-1/CONTRIBUTING.md

 ## Opening Isssues

-Beacuse each commit and MR MUST reference an issue number, without exception.
+Because each commit and MR MUST reference an issue number, without exception.
 So the first step is to open an issue exception.
-Issues shoudl include:
+Issues should include:

 * A descriptive a short title
     * NOT Acceptable: "Form submission busted"